 the clarinet world + THE next generation of clarinetists

-The leaders of tomorrow are in youth orchestra today!
-To bring this project directly to them, Anthony and Stephanie are working together on creating a version of Nautilus for clarinet and piano that young clarinetists, clarinet studios, and professional clarinetists can be “mini-commissioners” of.
+To bring this project directly to the wider clarinet community, Anthony and Stephanie are working together to create a version of Nautilus for clarinet and piano that young clarinetists, clarinet studios, and professional clarinetists can be “mini-commissioners” of, and be part of the follow-along creation process on social media:

 THE audience online

-Through instagram reels + tiktoks, Stephanie and Anthony will be bringing the online audience along for the ride of the creation of NAUTILUS, speaking about the secret program notes and process of composing the piece, the behind-the-scenes of working on the piece together, and Anthony’s detailed advice on how crucial moments of the piece should be practiced (geared towards mini-commissioners as a follow-along component of this project).
+Through instagram reels + tiktoks, Stephanie and Anthony will be bringing the online audience along for the ride of the creation of Nautilus, speaking about the behind-the-scenes of working on the piece together, and Anthony’s detailed advice on how crucial moments of the piece should be practiced (geared towards mini-commissioners as a follow-along component of this project).

 cross-pollination